Shredded Chicken & Peanut Noodles For Baby Led Weaning

 Peanut Noodles

 I had some Pad Thai rice noodles in the cupboard that I really wanted to use in a recipe for my little one.
+So I decided to make this shredded chicken & peanut noodles for baby led weaning.

 I also had some leftover roast chicken from our Sunday roast.
 So I had to use the last of that in this recipe, and I’ve always loved chicken and noodles as a combination.
-Who doesn’t love noodles & noodles.
+Who doesn’t love chicken & noodles.

 I didn’t want to create something too adventurous but on the other hand I wanted to expose my little one to new tastes, textures and flavours.